stevenlivz/ejabberd-pg-auth-nodejs/README.md

 # ejabberd-pg-auth-nodejs
 The starts of a module in NodeJS for eJabberd to do external authentication against a Postgres database.

+**This only does authentication just now - other features may be added in future.**

 ##eJabberd
 Install NodeJS, Postgres and run the eJabberd Sql file to create the database (using plain text passwords).